-When you donate cord blood to a public bank, once processed it is immediately part of the Registry and available to any patient in need of a transplant.
-There is no cost to you to donate your baby’s cord blood to our public bank.
+When you donate cord blood to a public bank, it is available on the Be The Match® Registry and available to any patient in need of a transplant.
+There is no cost to donate your baby’s cord blood to our public bank.
 Public banks follow strict quality assurance and FDA regulations, and will only bank cord blood if it is sterile and contains enough stem cells to use in treatment.

 When you store your baby’s cord blood in a private cord blood bank, you pay collection and ongoing storage fees and it is reserved for your use only.
 As the cord blood is being saved for personal use, private banks are not required to follow the same quality and sterility guidelines as a public bank.

-American Academy of Pediatrics (AAP) issued recommendations in 2007 encouraging parents to donate to public cord blood banks and discouraging them from using private cord blood banks (unless they have an older child that could benefit from a cord blood transplantation.
+American Academy of Pediatrics (AAP) issued recommendations in 2017 encouraging parents to donate to public cord blood banks unless they know that a family member/older child could benefit from cord blood transplantation.
 The Brigham and Women's Cord Blood Donation Program will also facilitate a direct donation to a family member.

 The American Society for Blood and Marrow Transplantation (ASBMT) recommendations encourage expectant parents to donate their newborn’s umbilical cord blood to public banking.